transloadit/heroku-addon/README.md

 <%= image_tag params[:transloadit][:results][:resize].first[:url] %>
 ```

-In order to use the transloadit params in your controller and views you
+In order to use the `transloadit` params in your controller and views you
-have to include the ParamsDecoder into your controller.
+have to include the `ParamsDecoder` into your controller.
 Let's do that for our
-UploadsController.
+`UploadsController`.

 Open up `app/controllers/uploads_controller.rb` and adapt it like that: